DaveWM/dave-martin-blog/content/posts/running-datomic.md

 ### Using Datomic in your app

-There are 2 possible APIs you can use with Datomic: client or peer.
-I'll use the peer API here, mainly because it's easier to set up.
+There are 2 possible APIs you can use with Datomic: [client or peer](https://docs.datomic.com/on-prem/clients-and-peers.html).
+I'll use the peer API here, mainly because it's slightly easier to get started with.

-* If you're making a new app, run `lein new [app name]`
+* If you're starting a new project, run `lein new [app name]`
 * Add Datomic as a dependency in `project.clj`, by adding `[com.datomic/datomic-pro "0.9.5561"]` to `:dependencies`.
 Note that the transactor we're running is version 0.9.5561, so it's best to use this version in your app as well, although later versions do seem to work.
-* Add the following code to your app:
+* Add the following code (or run it in the REPL):
 ```
 (ns my-app.core
   (:require [datomic.api :as d]))